 There are 11 discrete blocks and one (1) short, non-clinical elective in this phase.
-The primary focus of these blocks is the study of the basic medical sciences where the principal subjects are anatomy, physiology, biochemistry, parasitology, microbiology, pharmacology, immunology, genetics and pathology.
+The primary focus of these blocks is the study of the basic biomedical sciences where the principal subjects are cell biology, molecular genetics, anatomy, physiology, biochemistry, parasitology, microbiology, pathology, haematology, immunology and pharmacology.